kubevela/kubevela.github.io/versioned_docs/version-v1.2/end-user/traits/service-binding.md

 Service binding trait will bind data from Kubernetes `Secret` to the application container's ENV.

-> Note: `service-biding` trait is hidden by default in `VelaUX`, you can use it in CLI.
+> Note: `service-binding` trait is hidden by default in `VelaUX`, you can use it in CLI.

 ## How to use